canonical/lxd/doc/authentication.md

 The supported protocol must be TLS 1.2 or better.
 All communications must use perfect forward secrecy, and ciphers must be limited to strong elliptic curve ones (such as ECDHE-RSA or ECDHE-ECDSA).

-Any generated key should be at least 4096 bit RSA, preferably EC384.
+Any generated key should be at least 4096 bit RSA, preferably 384 bit ECDSA.
 When using signatures, only SHA-2 signatures should be trusted.

 Since we control both client and server, there is no reason to support